 Then there are the crawfish fetes that start up in earnest each April and spill into May.
 Crawfish bread, crawfish pie, crawfish po’ boys, crawfish pizza, crawfish pasta, crawfish eggrolls, crawfish quesadillas, crawfish-smothered catfish; the Louisiana Crawfish Festival in Chalmette offers a taste of it all and then some.
 There’s even a Crawfish Queen!
-Hot mudbugs and cold beer is a quintessential combo, which makes the NOLA Crawfish Fest at NOLA Brewing a no-brainer.
+Hot mudbugs and cold beer is a quintessential combo, which makes the NOLA Crawfish Fest, with its specialty brews, a no-brainer.
 Sandwiched between Jazzfest weekends, the three-day affair also spotlights a gumbo of local music acts.

 The University of New Orleans gets in on the act with the Crawfish Mambo along Lake Pontchartrain, while Tulane University weighs in with its annual Crawfest, which serves up 20,000-plus pounds of freshwater crustaceans at its Uptown campus.
 True devotees go the distance, making the two-hour trek to the Breaux Bridge Crawfish Festival, a big-time, small-town affair that draws huge crowds to Cajun country.